Welcome to RAMM Software

 Make Model Fields in UDTs

 When creating UDTs you will sometimes want the values in one field to be dependent on the values in another field.
 For instance if you select Holden at a car Make field, you’ll only want Holden models to be available at the car Model field.
 Similarly, if you were to choose Toyota at the car Make field, you would want only models such as Corolla, Camry and Hilux to be available at the car Model field.
-See how to do this here.
-(3:15).
+See how to create Make Model Fields in UDTs here (3:15).

 An Introduction to Road Visual Condition Rating

 Pavement Rating Assessment makes it really easy to enter your Road Visual Condition Assessments from your inspectors, into your RAMM database.
 You then use Treatment Length Dynamic Segmentation to section all your roads into Treatment Lengths of consistent performance and purpose.
 You then use Works Selection to decide the most efficient use of your road maintenance budget.
-Check this out here (5:05).
+Check out Road Visual Condition Rating in RAMM here (5:05).